julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Caution was **contextual**, not absolute.
 - Ritual literacy was essential: knowledge transmitted orally or via apprenticeships.
 - Herbs served **practical, spiritual, and symbolic functions**, and misuse could carry physical or social consequences.

 ---

+## Did Traditional Medicine Believe Some Herbs Were Unsafe for Men?

+Yes — particularly herbs affecting:
+- fertility
+- sexual function
+- consciousness
+- lineage survival

+Restrictions were enforced through ritual law, apprenticeship, and social consequence.

+---